postlund/pyatv/docs/development/listeners.md

 It is possible to get callbacks whenever a device power state is changed, e.g. the device turned on or turned off.
-The API is defined by the `interface.PowerListener` interface and works similarly to how push updates works.
+The API is defined by the
+ {% include api i="interface.PowerListener" %} interface and works similarly to how push updates works.

 Here is a simple example: